-Returning students for will register for Summer and Fall 2021 Quarters as follows:
+Returning students for will register for Winter 2022 Quarters as follows:

 - Registration times are based on the number of credits earned.

-- Look up your Registration Time / Enrollment Date in your ctcLink account and how to register.
+- Look up your Registration Time / Enrollment Date in your ctcLink account.

 New Students degree seeking at Cascadia will register as follows.